 - Find it difficult to make ends meet

 - Have little or no money left after paying your bills each month

 - Experienced a job loss or a dramatic drop in income

 - Own a home with little equity‚ or you rent

 Chapter 13 is more geared toward people who want to save their homes or who have significant income with which to establish a repayment plan.
 If you think you can set up a payment plan over the next three to five years to satisfy your debts‚ you may file Chapter 13 and save your assets.

-Los Angeles Bankruptcy Attorneys will provide a free consultation to help guide you in making a decision that works for you.
+Woodland Hills Bankruptcy Attorneys will provide a free consultation to help guide you in making a decision that works for you.
 Bankruptcy may keep creditors from taking your hard earned money.
 But don’t do it alone.
-In Encino‚ Glendale and Los Angeles‚ just call.
+In Encino‚ Glendale and Woodland Hills‚ just call.

-If you need to speak with a bankruptcy attorney in Los Angeles‚ Encino or Glendale‚ contact Cal West Law at (818) 446-1334 for a free consultation.
+If you need to speak with a bankruptcy attorney in Woodland Hills‚ Encino or Glendale‚ contact Cal West Law at (818) 446-1334 for a free consultation.